-As the end of the annual horror season draws near, allow us to dive into the intricacies of horror production.
-There are different types of productions and creators — these minds can be divided up into the Love for Fright creators or Care for Profit.
-As mentioned in a previous article, horror movies are considered a safe investment and money return.
-Plenty of horror creators who truly love the craft and others who prioritize profits.
-Thus, we creak into a few production histories and find out who puts in the care in scare!
+As the end of this horror season draws near, I thought we’d take another dive into horror production.
+There are different types of productions and creators, so I thought it would be interesting to look into both sides.
+As mentioned in another article, horror movies are considered a safe investment and money return, with plenty of horror creators who genuinely love the craft and others who prioritize profits.
+So, let’s look into a few production histories and find out who cares for scares!

 Love for Fright

-There is a plethora of people in the horror industry who love every aspect of its production.
-From writers, artists/designers, practical/digital effects, and more who put so much work into their crafts.
-These horror icons include Neil Marshall, David Cronenberg, and the late Wes Craven, all of whom created several horror franchises.
-These horror icons along with many others have made films, shows, and books that built their fan base and inspired future horror fans.
+There is no end to people in the horror industry who love every aspect of its production.
+Writers, artists/designers, practical/digital effects, and more put much work into their craft.
+These horror icons include Neil Marshall, David Cronenberg, and the late Wes Craven, who created several horror franchises.
+These horror icons and many others have made films, shows, and books that have built their fan base and inspired future horror fans.
+Using their love to

-Something to note is when you look at behind-the-scenes footage and see the crew having fun, it sparks a distinctively eerie feeling.
+I want to note that you see the crew having fun while looking at behind-the-scenes footage.
 There are several films where the cast had a great time during the filming.
-One example that comes to mind is during the filming of the 2017 hit movie It, the children of the cast were having a blast, despite it being their first film and the subject nature of the movie.
+One example that comes to mind is during the filming of 2017 It, where the children cast, in particular, were having the most fun.
+Despite it being their first film.

 Care for Profit

-Many movie productions have an end goal of making money at the box office, however some productions prioritize profits.
-Not exclusive to horror productions but given the safe investment of low-budget horror films it makes sense.
+Many movie productions aim to make money at the box office; however, some productions prioritize profits.
+It’s not exclusive to horror productions, but it makes sense, given the safe investment of low-budget horror films.
 Not to mention that horror franchises are known for having multiple sequels and spin-offs regardless of critics.
-This practice is very common in film companies like the former Full Moon Features, which was well-loved for producing B-movies.
-Although they mostly produced low-budget films, many are cult classics among horror fans even after they shut down.
+This practice is common in film companies like the former Full Moon Features, which was well-loved for producing B-movies.
+Although they mainly produced low-budget films, many are cult classics among horror fans even after they shut down.

 Conclusion

-It’s normal for film producers to want to focus on making a profit, but as time goes on things get more expensive.
-As the industry progresses, the more it becomes less focused on entertainment and just becomes a business.
-This is unfortunate when it comes to horror, a media that needs that dive into our most primal emotions.
-The main goal of horror is to get a strong emotion from the audience, and this is incredibly prevalent when drawing back the curtains.
-There is no shortage of emotion behind the scenes.
+It’s normal for film producers to want to focus on making a profit, but as time goes on, things get more expensive.
+As the industry progresses, it becomes less focused on entertainment.
+It becomes a business, which is unfortunate when it comes to horror, a medium that needs to dive into our most primal emotions.
+The main goal of horror is to get a strong feeling from the audience.
+Wouldn’t it make sense that there is emotion while making it?

 Read More From The Able Show Contributors